 What Is a Spam Bot?
-Definition & Defences
+Definition & Defenses

 A spam bot is a program designed to either enable or deliver spam.
 If you've received annoying email messages filled with malicious links, you've likely encountered a spam bot.
 Similarly, if you've seen unusual or fake social media comments, you've dealt with a spam bot too.